seb-mejia/cse15l-lab-reports/lab-report-4-week-8.md

 ![fail3](https://user-images.githubusercontent.com/90715607/169676218-612a998e-bd46-433f-a849-46a7195ddec4.PNG)

 My implementation could not be fixed with a single line change.
+I would have to make sure the brackets [] and parentheses () are both on the same line.
+I would also want to check that nested URLs aren't added to the array, since the last item in the array included a []() pair WITHIN an open parenthesis before it closed.